Volunteer in South Africa

 - Assisted four schools in underprivileged areas with volunteers who can provide teaching support and valuable labor in a wide range of other initiatives including providing meals and basic clothing items to students

 - Delivered extracurricular surf lessons to more than 30 students per day and empowered the students to participate in a Western Cape surfing competition for the first time, where they competed against 20 other teams from around the Muizenberg area.
 These types of interactions boost the self-esteem of the children makes them strive for better achievements

 The program orientation begins on the first and third Monday of each month and volunteers need to arrive in Cape Town on the day before orientation.

 After you have registered for the program, please book your flights to arrive at the Cape Town International Airport (CPT).
+British travellers do not require a visa to enter South Africa for a duration of 90 days.
 Your airport pick-up is included in your Program Fee.